 3. Focus your meditation on your third eye

 Whether you use an app or practice mindfulness meditation or transcendental meditation on your own, if you’re looking to open your third eye and clear some brain fog, meditation can help with that quite a bit.
-“Focus your attention on the point between the brows in meditation, and simply observe what images or thoughts arise,” Matluck says.
+“Focus your attention on the point between the brows in meditation, and simply observe what images or thoughts arise,” says Matluck.

 4. Practice breathwork

-One last tip from Schatz: Visualize every breath charging your third eye.
+One last thing: Visualize every breath charging your third eye.
 “If the energy is flowing through the other chakras, you can become more mindful and bring that energy flowing to your third eye,” she says.

 5. Try chanting

 Yoga and meditation teacher Rosie Acosta, author of You Are Radically Loved: A Healing Journey to Self-Love, says that yogic chanting could also help open up your third eye.
-She adds that the ohm chant is associated with that chakra—which is great considering that this chant has also been shown to essentially deactivate the brain for an ultimate moment of presence.
+She adds that the “om” chant is associated with that chakra—which is great considering that two past small studies have found the chant can essentially deactivate the brain and relieve negative emotions for an ultimate moment of presence and peace.

 6. Use hand gestures

 Acosta also recommends using mudras, which are essentially physical representations of a mantra.
-Acosta recommends using the gyan mudra, which involves connecting the index finger and thumb to form a circle.
-The gyan mudra is also known as the wisdom mudra, says Acosta—which could work wonders for opening up your third eye since that’s the hand gesture connected to it.
+Acosta says to start with the gyan mudra, which involves connecting the index finger and thumb to form a circle.
+The gyan mudra is also known as the wisdom mudra, which could work wonders for opening up your third eye since that’s the hand gesture connected to it.

 “The gyan mudra gives you a sense of clarity and insight.
 It allows you to really focus on the balance,” says Acosta.
 “If you think about it, too, with the index finger and thumbs together, you’re sealing the energy in.”
 Additionally, this could be helpful in staying present, because once your fingers start to separate, you know you’re deviating from the meditative state.